-I used to teach evenings (Continuing Ed) at Daniel Webster College here in Nashua, NH, and was an adjunct instructor from 1999 to 2011.
+I used to teach evenings and an occasional day course at Daniel Webster College (now defunct) here in Nashua, NH, as an adjunct instructor from 1999 to 2011.
 The course descriptions and some curricula for the courses I taught are here, and some course materials may appear here as well.
 (A note to my past students: the exam answers were elsewhere!)

 Many years ago, I published the “officially unofficial” alt.collecting.pens-pencils FAQ, which contained a lot of information about how to start using fountain pens: questions about the pens themselves, what kinds of inks to use, how to clean and take care of them, etc. The material is still valid although the FAQ has not been updated in years.